MotongiM/scheduler/README.md

 !["create_edit"](https://github.com/MotongiM/scheduler/blob/master/public/images/App.gif)

-If an error does occure while making an creating/deleting or editing an interview, they will see this error below.
+If an error does occure while making an deleting or editing an interview, they will see this error below.

 !["Error"](https://github.com/MotongiM/scheduler/blob/master/public/images/Deleting_editing_Errors.gif)
 ## Setup